-Passive candidates aren’t actively searching for a job but may be open to the right opportunity.
+Passive candidates aren’t actively searching for a job, but maybe open to the right opportunity.
 If you’re only looking for talent on job search websites, you’re missing most of your potential candidate pool.
-Many companies have trouble hiring tech professionals because they’re not considering passive candidates.
+Many companies have trouble hiring tech professionals because they are not considering passive candidates.

 How to Solve Hiring Complications Amid COVID-19

 The coronavirus pandemic adds a few more complications to the hiring process.
 On the one hand, people may be more likely to take a job, given the declining economy.
 On the other, social distancing guidelines can make the recruiting process difficult.

 You no longer have the advantage of platforms like job fairs or in-person interviews.
 You can’t go to gatherings or conferences to scout for talent, so you have to rely on online methods.
 While these have a lot to offer, you need to get creative to make the most of what the internet can provide.

 Traditional job sites won’t be enough to connect you with the most valuable tech candidates.
 The good news is that many of the best ways to recruit tech professionals are doable, and even preferable, during the quarantine.
 Here are ten ways you can search for and acquire the best tech talent amid the pandemic: